Haaland can reach Messi and Ronaldo 'levels', claims Scholes | Goal.com

 "I think Haaland is sensational," Scholes told Stadium Astro.

-"I think he’ll he will be up there with your Ronaldo’s and Messi’s levels possibly from what I’ve seen so far.
+"I think he’ll be up there with your Ronaldo’s and Messi’s levels possibly from what I’ve seen so far.

 "That’s why I just never felt Sancho was the right type of player because we’ve got three of that type of player already.